Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: Experiments

-{ } In this section, we analyse the impact of the hyper-parameters in the SplitSGD procedure.
+In this section, we analyse the impact of the hyper-parameters in the SplitSGD procedure.
 We focus on $q$ and $w$, while $l$ changes so that the computational budget of each diagnostic is fixed at one epoch.
-In the left panels of Figure \ref{sensitivity_analysis} we analyse the sensitivity of SplitSGD to these two parameters in the convex setting, and consider $w \in \{10, 20, 40\}$ and $q \in \{0.35, 0.40, 0.45\}$.
-We report the log(loss) after training for $100$ epochs.
+In the top panels of Figure \ref{sensitivity_analysis} we analyse the sensitivity of SplitSGD to these two parameters in the convex setting, for both linear and logistic regression, and consider $w \in \{10, 20, 40\}$ and $q \in \{0.35, 0.40, 0.45\}$.
+The data are generated in the same way as those used in Section \ref{convex_section}.
+On the y-axis we report the log(loss) after training for $100$ epochs, while on the x-axis we consider the different $(w, q)$ configurations.
 The results are as expected; when the initial learning rate is larger, the impact of these parameters is very modest.
 When the initial learning rate is small, having a quicker decay (i.e. setting $q$ smaller) worsen the performance.

-In the right panels of Figure \ref{sensitivity_analysis} we see the same analysis applied to the FNNs and the CNNs trained on Fashion-MNIST.
-Here we report the maximum test accuracy achieved when training for $100$ epochs, and on the x-axis we have various configurations for $w \in \{0.15, 0,25, 0.35\}$ and $q \in \{2, 4, 8\}$.
+In the bottom panels of Figure \ref{sensitivity_analysis} we see the same analysis applied to the FeedForward Neural Network (FNN) described in Appendix \ref{appendix_more_experiments_DL} and the CNN used before, both trained on Fashion-MNIST.
+Here we report the maximum test accuracy achieved when training for $100$ epochs, and on the x-axis we have various configurations for $q \in \{0.15, 0,25, 0.35\}$ and $w \in \{2, 4, 8\}$.
 The results are very encouraging, showing that SplitSGD is robust with respect to the choice of these parameters also in non-convex settings.
+In the last plot of the bottom row we also run four simulation with each pair of $w$ and $q$ that are different from the default values used in Figure \ref{experiment_deep_learning}.
+For each run we compute the maximum test accuracy over $350$ epochs and for each $(w, q)$ we report both the median (solid line) and a shaded region corresponding to the minimum and maximum over the four experiments.
+What we observe is that the variability is in general pretty small, confirming that the goodness of the SplitSGD performance is not to be attributed to a fine tuning of these two parameters.